whatisnuclear/website/_news/2023-07-12-the-nuclear-ship-savannah-film-digitized.md

       </a>
       <figcaption>
       The N.S.
 Savannah in Elliot Bay by the Space Needle, Seattle, visiting the World's Fair in 1962.
+Fireboat Duwamish in the foreground.
       (Credit: MOHAI, Seattle
       Post-Intelligencer Collection, 1986.5.14092.1, photo by Harvey Davis)
       </figcaption>